-Psychonauts, released in 2005 as the first game of Double Fine Studio, the studio that Tim Schiffer set up after retiring from Lucas Artes, was another victim of the apparent misfortune of creating genius games that people do not buy.
+Psychonauts released in 2005 as the first game of Studio Double Fine, the studio that Tim Schiffer established after retiring from Lucas Arts, was another victim of the misfortune that probably enveloped him - creating ingenious games that people didn't buy.

-In the game you play Raz, a young man who sneaked into a government summer camp for children with psychic powers.
-As a Raz, you will have to solve problems in the real world by entering into the brain of other people, so you will have to travel within their brain, a colorful and psychodoric experience that changes according to the nature of the person you entered, and correct their mental problems through action stages.
-Quite a few praises, but poor marketing and a lack of copies of his shops in the stores made him a failure.
+In the game you play Raz, a young man who sneaked into a government summer camp for children with sensory powers.
+As Raz, you will have to solve real-world problems by entering into other people's brains.
+To do this, you will have to travel within their brain, a colorful and psychodal experience that varies according to the human nature you entered, and fix their mental problems through platform action steps.
+Quite a few praises, but poor marketing and a lack of copies of his in the stores, sentenced him to failure.

 Okami is a Zelda style adventure game from 2006, which was undoubtedly one of the most special and fun titles for the 2 Playstation console, and it certainly does not walk.
 The game takes place in ancient Japan and you play Amaterso, the goddess of the sun that appears in the form of white lava.
 Amaterso travels across the country to save Japan from a terrible curse that destroys its life force.
 The game presents breathtaking graphics, which can not be described as a real work of art, alongside a huge world to explore.